Three Pennsylvania Men Were Recommended for Commutations. They’re Still in Prison.

 But nearly five months later, Butler is still in prison at State Correctional Institution Phoenix in Montgomery County.

 He is one of 17 people who received a recommendation for a commutation of a life sentence from the Board of Pardons in 2019.
 He is also one of three men whose ticket home is still sitting on Governor Tom Wolf’s desk.

 Oliver Macklin, 63, was convicted of second-degree murder in 1986 in Philadelphia for allegedly participating in a home invasion where a person inside was shot and killed during a scuffle.
 He received a recommendation for commutation the same day as Butler.

-Charles Goldblum, 71, was convicted of second-degree murder in 1977 in Allegheny County for allegedly helping lure a man to a parking garage in Pittsburgh where he was stabbed to death.
+Charles Goldblum, 71, was convicted of first-degree murder in 1977 in Allegheny County for allegedly helping lure a man to a parking garage in Pittsburgh where he was stabbed to death.

 Goldblum, who applied for a commutation seven times before, was one of nine people recommended for a commuted sentence by the Board of Pardons in September; of those, he is the only one still in prison.

 “Anyone fortunate enough to make it through the rigorous commutation process and receive a unanimous vote of approval should be transitioned back into society as quickly as possible,” Ryan Allen Hancock, co-founder and board chair of the Philadelphia Lawyers for Social Equity, told The Appeal.
 “It is critical for society as a whole to see those in power prove that people are redeemable and deserve a second chance to succeed.”